Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Jewish Chronicle, the Jewish Telegraph, and The Jewish News report on Jewish communal affairs and serve the northern cities. www.totallyjewish.com and www.somethingjewish.co.uk are UK-based websites that carry national and international news.

-In 2003, the Jewish Leadership Council was formed, bringing together heads of major national Jewish organizations and key communal leaders to encourage communal organizations and leaders to be in greater contact to represent the community better.
+In 2003, the Jewish Leadership Council was formed, bringing together heads of major national Jewish organizations and key communal leaders to encourage greater contact between communal organizations and leaders and better representation of the community.

 The British National Union of Teachers (NUT) stirred up controversy in 2015 when they launched a new education resources package for teachers that delved into themes of Palestinian resistance and the “occupation” by Israel.
 In the foreword of the educational resource booklet, the general secretary of the NUT writes that the material was “inspired by a union delegation visit [to the Palestinian territories] in 2013.”
 The educational material contains images of Palestinian children who it says were “assaulted by settlers,” and refers to “Jews” when speaking specifically about Israelis.
 According to Stand For Peace, an anti-extremism think-tank organization, “NUT’s political propaganda and misrepresentation serves the extremist agenda.”